GramAddict/docs/configuration.md

       (e.g. comment_photos: true)
 ```
 *If you don't want to use a specific filter, you can comment it by putting a '#' in front of it!
-For example, if you don't want to skip people by checking they followers count your filters.yml will look like this:*
+For example, if you don't want to skip people by checking theit followers count your filters.yml will look like this:*
 ```
 ...
 # min_followers: 50